 Are you one of those who love to work in dark mode?
 Please go ahead!
 If you switch your system to dark mode, Ulysses will follow along and change its appearance.
 Or would you prefer to use all of your other apps in light mode while writing in dark mode with Ulysses?
 Go to “View” › “Appearance” and make your choice: “Match System”, Light or Dark.

-You can even switch only the editor to dark while keeping a light appearance for your library and sheet list, by selecting “Dark Theme” in the View menu.
+There's also an option to switch only the editor to dark while keeping a light appearance for your library and sheet list, by selecting “Dark Theme” in the View menu.

 Step 7: Select a Font